tshaddix/ga-validator/README.md

 ##Methods##

-Documention will be update shortly.
+Documention will be updated shortly.

 ###getDimension(dim)###